input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

 - `action`: The action that the certificate is asserting.
 It can take the following values:
     - `CERTIFY`: The certificate is asserting that the dApp is being certified.
     - `AUDIT`: The certificate is asserting that an audit has been performed for this DApp. `AUDIT` shall come with a certification level `certificationLevel` of `0`.
-    [IDEA: Revoke?
-Update?]

     - `certificationLevel`: The certification level is an integer between 0 and 3.
 0 is reserved for audits and reports that are not compliant with the certification standards.
-1, 2, and 3 refers to the certification certificates refering to the three level of certifications as defined by the certification working group.
+1, 2, and 3 refers to the certification certificates referring to the three level of certifications as defined by the certification working group.
     - `certificationIssuer`: The name of the certification issuer.